yonikremer/wiki_link_back/README.md

+# Important Note:
+A expended the program to work with every 2 web pages, not just wikipedia articales.

 # The challenge:

 ## My description:

-In this challenge, the program gets a url to a web page (let's call is input_page) and prints every output_page that satisfies the following conditions:
+In this challenge, the program gets a url to a web page (let's call it input_page) and prints every page (let's call it output_page) that satisfies the following conditions:
 1. output_page is a valid url to an active web page (That you can currently enter).
 2. output_page has a link to input_page.
 3. input_page has a link to output_page.
+4. output_page is a wikipedia articale.

+In the original challenge (before my expantion):
+Check that input_page is a valid url to a wikipedia articale

 ## As sent to me:
 In this exercise you will write a computer program that receives a URL to a Wikipedia article on the command line.
 The program will print a list of URLs to other Wikipedia articles: